 - 4 tsp maple syrup

 - 4 tsp chia seeds

-3. Top the containers with lids and refrigerate at least overnight, up to four days.
+- Divide mixture between four wide-mouth jars, add strawberries and coconut.
+Screw on the lids tightly and refrigerate at least overnight, up to four days.

 Want more nutrition tips & recipes?

 Subscribe to my bi-weekly emails.
 I'll recap what's new on the blog, plus share exclusive healthy living tips and resources!